 However, Wood and Filak caution that my natural blocks and other added protein sources should be regarded only as treats and not as primary food sources.

 So if you heat your house with firewood and you find some grubs and insects on or inside the logs, consider bringing the split, insect-laden pieces to your run before bringing them inside your house.
-Your birds will be entertained and your significant other will be pleased with a bug-free hearth.
-Y
+Your birds will be entertained by their winter comfort food and your significant other will be pleased with a bug-free hearth.